Knolo

 Knolo wins

-3,000+ pre-built integrations via Pipedream Connect (Gmail, Slack, Notion, Drive, HubSpot, etc.) plus the Discover API — agents can call any REST endpoint on the fly without pre-configuration.
+3,000+ pre-built integrations via Pipedream Connect (Gmail, Slack, Notion, Drive, HubSpot, Stripe, and thousands more) plus the Discover API so agents can call any REST endpoint on the fly with no pre-configuration.

-Native integrations are growing (Slack, Mail Manus, browser operator, Meta Ads Manager, and an open API at open.manus.ai), but the catalog is narrow compared to a 3,000+ connector library.
+A short native list: Slack, Mail Manus, browser operator, Meta Ads Manager, and the open API at open.manus.ai.
+Growing, but nowhere near a 3,000+ connector library.

 Building custom integrations